katieching/Protocols/ImmunofluorescentStainingOE_KAC.md

     contain calcified bone and may not float when sucrose is initially added, as softer tissue samples often do.
 Hence, sinking isn't a good indication of equilibration to the sucrose solution.
-Note: samples can be stored in sucrose for days to weeks at 4°C.
+Note: samples can be stored in sucrose for days to weeks at 4°C, but sticking to 1-2 days in sucrose yields consistently low background in my hands.

 5. Embed samples in OCT on dry ice, blotting briefly on a Kim wipe to remove excess liquid before submerging the sample in OCT.
 Note: this can be done at -20°C, but it takes longer.
-Also, samples can be stored in frozen blocks for weeks, possibly longer when sealed with desiccant.
+Also, samples can be stored at -80°C in frozen blocks for weeks, possibly longer when sealed with desiccant.

 6. Section samples onto charged slides using a cryostat.
 I typically